 Northrop Grumman’s Hawthorne plant uses two-gantry, 5-axis Cincinnati Vertical CNC Routers with adjustable CNC fixturing to bypass build and setup costs for hard tooling.
 Three adjustable beds of new POGO Universal Holding Fixtures (UHFs) cut setup times by about two-thirds on trimming and hole drilling operations on more than 100 different fuselage skin parts.
 These systems are a crucial part of speeding up their operations and work alongside the NC machines in their arsenal.

-General Atomics has also been an enthusiastic endorser of CNC machining (among many other technologies) in their aircraft development.
+General Atomics has also been an enthusiastic endorser of CNC machining technology (among many others) in their aircraft development.
 Their work with the Predator craft is one great example.
 It serves as an all-composite aircraft hand layed up at one of their fabrication facilities south of Rancho Bernardo, Calif., using primarily carbon/epoxy prepregs, and cured in an autoclave.
 The prepreg materials are cut on a computerized cutting and kitting machine and core cutting is done on a 5-axis CNC cutting machine.

 4-axis CNC machines were used to develop Tomahawk missiles as far back as the Gulf war.
 This trend has only gone deeper as the technology advances, bringing in multiple axis machines with large workspaces and volumes that can create the skin of a missile in one workflow.
 Aside from precision, such systems require a lot of torque so that they can mill tougher materials.
 Needless to say, missiles like the Tomahawk require large, heavy-duty systems which also need to work with some pretty powerful materials as these weapons often need to withstand ship travel and even submarine conditions.